davemoore22/sorcery/README.md

 probably be implemented.

-Initially I am planning to remake Wizardrys 1, 2, and 3, and subsequently providing infinite procedurally-generated content like that of Diablo for exmaple.
+Initially I am planning to remake Wizardrys 1, 2, and 3, and subsequently providing infinite procedurally-generated content like that of Diablo for example.

 ## Complication